BrunoAguiarJorge/BrunoAguiarJorge/README.md

 ### Hi there 👋 I am Bruno!

-#### 🔭 I’m currently working on my testing skills doing some testing in uTest.
 #### I’m currently learning full stack development at DevSuperior. focused on Java , spring Boot, typeScrypt and ReactJS.

 #### 📫  How to reach me: Bruno.a.jorge@gmail.com